trusktr/rocket-module/README.md

 - [ ] Fine tune anything?
 Finalize configuration API.
 - [ ] Update README with usage and configuration documentation.
 - [ ] Celebrate!
 Wooooo!

+### v1.x.x
+- [ ] Detect and deal with certain conditions.
+  - [ ] When recompiling a local package during an app-rebuild (meteor is already running, not its first run), detect if the package's dependencies have changed.
+If so, other packages that share the same dependencies need to be recompiled too, so that shared libraries through code splitting works.